Alpha Pi Sigma

 Alpha Pi Sigma Sorority Incorporated (ΑΠΣ) is a multicultural Latina-based sorority founded in 1990 at San Diego State University.
 It was created to bring together and support the Latina women but is open to non-Latinas.
-The sorority has seventeen chapters in five states.
+The sorority has nineteen chapters in six states.

 History

 Thirteen Latina women established Alpha Pi Sigma on March 10, 1990, at San Diego State University.
 They saw the need to unite and support Latina women on university campuses.

 The sorority's founders established six purposes that define the organization.
 The chapters carry out these purposes, including academic excellence, leadership development, cultural awareness, unity and friendship, empowerment, and community service.
 However, academic excellence is the sorority's primary value, along with community service.

 The sorority is a member of the National Association of Latino Fraternal Organizations (NALFO) and holds a strict anti-hazing policy.

 Symbols

 The sorority's motto is Amigas Para Siempre.
 Its colors are baby pink and royal purple.
 Its symbol is the infinity sign.
 Its flower is the white calla lily.